 1. Selkirk Rex

-The LaPerm cat’s coat is short and wavy, and it gives the breed a look as though they have just been woken up.
+The LaPerm cat’s coat is short and wavy, and it makes them look as though they have just been woken up.
 Unlike the Selkirk Rex, the LaPerm is known for being sweet and affectionate with people.
-They will follow you around, waiting to be noticed, and they crave attention, which they are sure to receive plenty of, thanks to their incredible and unique looks.
+They will follow you around, waiting to be noticed, and they crave attention, which they will surely receive, thanks to their incredible and unique appearance.

 They can come in various colors and markings, and they’re available in shorthaired and longhaired varieties, but if you get one as a kitten, be prepared for the fact that their curly hair will disappear after birth before re-emerging when they are about 10 months old.